Fourth Stimulus Check: Will You Get Another Relief Payment?

 All of this tacit and explicit support keeps alive the possibility of another round of stimulus checks — or recurring stimulus checks.
 It doesn’t make either of them likely, however.
 And there are many reasons why.

 Vaccinations are progressing steadily.
 Adults and those at least 16 years old are now eligible to be inoculated in all 50 states, and some places allow vaccinations for those as young as 12.
 Three different options are available to the public.
 But actually putting needles in arms still takes time, even with supply readily available.
-Americans have received over 310 million doses, with 52.5 percent of the population having received at least one dose and 43.7 percent completely vaccinated.
+Americans have received over 311 million doses, with 52.6 percent of the population having received at least one dose and 43.9 percent completely vaccinated.
 Vaccination numbers continue to increase at a rate of over one million doses per day.
 The Centers for Disease Control and Prevention (CDC) has advised that the fully vaccinated can forgo masks and social distancing in most indoor and outdoor settings.
+The country should be mostly open by July 4th.

 With vaccinations rising and guidance becoming less strict, the nation’s economy continues its recovery.
-State and local governments have loosened restrictions, which helps businesses.
+Looser restrictions help businesses.
 Jobs are available in many sectors.
 Many industries are even complaining of worker shortages.
 The average for new unemployment claims over four weeks continues to push downward.
-Consumer confidence, while much higher than it was during the pandemic, may soon start to wane as inflation continues to be a concern.
-Optimism about business conditions and the job market may also start to slip.
+Consumer confidence is much higher than it was during the pandemic, though inflation concerns could dampen optimism about business conditions and the job market.

 Consumer spending drives two-thirds of the country’s economy.
 And the third stimulus check, along with excess pandemic savings, has boosted people’s spending power.
 That spending power will increase even more when monthly Child Tax Credit payments start in July.
 An improved financial position generally also raises optimism for the future.
 The ongoing vaccinations, which will continue to allow the economy to safely reopen, certainly help.
 All that additional spending, along with the release of pent-up demand, should lead to more jobs as companies hire to address consumer needs.
 With the economy opening up and gaining traction, a fourth round of stimulus checks seems less urgent.